The Oakridge Ukulele Festival

 Registration for 2014 open!Click here to download the full Ukulele Festival Schedule and Class Descriptions

-Our workshop schedule will offer a free beginners workshop on Friday afternoon taught by Patty Sage; Saturday classes will offer tracks for beginner, intermediate and advanced players; an open mic will entertain the audience at the Keg & Cask Festival stage with Patty Sage and Kelly Thibodeaux as our emcees.
+Our schedule offers a free beginners workshop on Friday afternoon taught by Patty Sage; Saturday classes will offer tracks for beginner, intermediate and advanced players; an open mic will entertain the audience at the Keg & Cask Festival stage with Patty Sage and Kelly Thibodeaux as our emcees.
 On Sunday morning Brook Adams leads a sing along and play along is scheduled for Sunday morning.
-The Festival site offers many opportunities for jamming informally.
+The Festival location in the Uptown neighborhood offers many opportunities for jamming informally.

 About our 2014 Festival

 Nestled in the foothills of the Cascade Mountains, the little town of Oakridge, Oregon is an idyllic setting for a summer festival.
 Oakridge is one of a handful of cities in the entire country surrounded by National Forest land.
 Cooling forests and waterways create a relaxed setting for the enjoyment of music on warm August days and evenings.Enjoy a weekend of music, jamming, learning and fun in Oregon’s best undiscovered mountain get-away…close to home!
 Oakridge is just 45 minutes southeast of Eugene, OR and Interstate 5, half way between Seattle and Reno.
 This festival is presented by The Oakridge Lodge & Guest House.

 If you are 'starting from scratch' with the ukulele, we have just the workshops for you: Free Friday Beginner Class